Solving Crises in Capitalism and Democracy

-Inequality is rising.
-Populism is surging.
-Economic stagnation and political extremism threaten the very foundations of democratic capitalism.
+Economic inequality has risen to become a fundamental cornerstone of US economic policy, and divided a nation.
+Populism and economic stagnation threaten the foundations of democratic capitalism.
 As institutions fail to respond effectively, Systematic Coordinated Interorganizational Networks (SCIONs) offer a transformative path forward.

-In this groundbreaking book, leading sociologists reveal how SCIONs—a new model of societal coordination—can foster innovation, enhance workforce adaptability, manage welfare costs, and restore balance between law and order.
-By bridging the gaps between markets and government agencies, SCIONs create the platforms needed for compromise, collaboration, and real solutions to today’s most pressing challenges.
+Sociologists introduce a new model to foster innovation and address societal injustice.
+SCIONs are a new model of societal coordination.
+The organizational model works to enhance workforce adaptability, manage welfare costs, and restore balance between law and order.
+By bridging the gaps between markets and government agencies, SCIONs create the platforms needed for compromise and collaboration that begins at the local level.

 A must-read for policymakers, business leaders, academics, and engaged citizens, this book provides a roadmap to a more resilient, equitable, and sustainable future.